Protostega: Discovery and history

 The first known Protostega specimen (YPM 1408) was collected on July 4 by the 1871 Yale College Scientific Expedition, close to Fort Wallace and about 5 months before Cope arrived in Kansas.
 However, the fossil that they found was never described or named.
-It was not named until 1872, when E. D. Cope found and collected the first identified specimen of Protostega gigas in the Kansas chalk in 1871.
-A variety of bones were found in yellow Cretaceous chalk from a bluff near Butte Creek.
+It was not named until 1872, when E. D. Cope found and collected the first identified specimen of Protostega gigas in the Kansas chalk in 1871 based off of a variety of bones found in yellow Cretaceous chalk from a bluff near Butte Creek.

-Paleoenvironment

-The Late Cretaceous was marked by high temperatures, with large epicontinental seaways.
-During the Mid-to-Late Cretaceous period the Western Interior Seaway covered the majority of North America and would connect to the Boreal and Tethyan oceans at times.
-Within these regions are where the fossil of Protostega gigas have been found.